input-output-hk/cardano-sl/docs/txp.md

       - one stakeholder also receives the remainder (the choice is deterministc)
     + Otherwise:
       - some stakeholders will receive the same stake as their weights
-      - one stakeholder may receive less then their weight
+      - one stakeholder may receive less than their weight
       - other stakeholders won't receive anything
 - For `SingleKeyDistr id` distribution, the value of `TxOut` will be assigned to stakeholder `id`.
 - For `MultiKeyDistr portions` stake will be distributed among multiple